Fabry-Perot interferometry in Weyl semi-metals: Scattering matrix calculation

 Let us consider a process where an electron with momentum $=p^+$ is incident on a WSM-normal interface from the left.
 In such a process for $z<0$:

 where $A$ and $B$ are respectively the amplitudes of internodal and intranodal reflections from the interface.
 For $z>0$,

 We match the wavefunctions and their derivatives by the following equations:

 One can solve these equations to find $B=D=0$ and $A=\frac{p^+-p}{p^++p}$,$C=\frac{2p^+}{p^++p}$.
 This can be repeated for an incident electron with momentum $=-p^-$ and the conclusion is the same.
 This simple exercise clearly demonstrates that the probablility of scattering to the same node is suppressed when compared to that to the opposite node.
+This results in the reflection amplitude picking up a phase equal to $(p^+-p^-)L\approx 2k_0L$ for small $E$ when this exercise is repeated for the other boundary of the NWN geometry at $x=L$.
+A similar analysis has been done in \cite{Khanna2016}.